OpenZeppelin/cairo-contracts/docs/Access.md

 The most common and basic form of access control is the concept of ownership: there’s an account that is the `owner` of a contract and can do administrative tasks on it.
 This approach is perfectly reasonable for contracts that have a single administrative user.

-OpenZeppelin Contracts provides Ownable for implementing ownership in your contracts.
+OpenZeppelin Contracts for Cairo provides [Ownable](../src/openzeppelin/access/ownable.cairo) for implementing ownership in your contracts.

 ### Quickstart